IBT-learning/full-stack-software-engineering-2024/glossary.md

 ## Computer basics

 **hardware:** Any element of a computer that is physical.
-Includes all of the parts of the machine, such as hard drives, processors, video cards, microchips, etc. Hardware also includes all peripherals such as monitors, heyboards, speakers, etc. It refers to computers of all sizes, including phones, tablets, and computerized IoT devices.
+Includes all of the parts of the machine, such as hard drives, processors, video cards, microchips, etc. Hardware also includes all peripherals such as monitors, keyboards, speakers, etc. It refers to computers of all sizes, including phones, tablets, and computerized IoT devices.

 **software:** Any program or application that tells the computer what to do.
 Applies to "big" programs like operating systems and "small" programs like individual apps.